My Quiet Kitchen

 jar of quick pickles with text to save on Pinterest.

-These tangy, crisp, slightly sweet pickles are guaranteed to elevate your salads, sandwiches, snack boards, and stir fries!
+These tangy and crisp pickles are guaranteed to elevate your salads, sandwiches, snack boards, and stir fries!

 A jar of vegetables with brine poured over, ready to be refrigerated.